What is Epilepsy?

 - Magnetoencephalography (MEG)

-The diagnosis of Epilepsy is made depending upon the neurological examination and the results of the investigation tests.
-Depending upon the type of seizure and its underlying cause, Epilepsy can be further classified.
+The diagnosis depends upon the neurological examination and the results of the investigation tests.
+Depending upon the type of seizure and its underlying cause, it can be further classified.

 - Panic attacks